Baron Sinha: History

 Following the tragedy and scandal, and having retired in 1977, the 3rd Baron retreated into a quiet life with his wife and their children.
 In reduced circumstances by 1988 and being forced to rent out the lower two floors of the family mansion, he granted an interview that year to a journalist from the Illustrated Weekly of India, during which he described the modern Kolkata and India as "absolutely alien to anything I've ever known."
 He further noted his peerage had little relevance for a republican Indian government, which "didn't particularly wish for an Indian representative in the House of Lords" who would not be working in tandem with the Indian government, and that India had its own representation in the United Kingdom through its High Commission.

 The 3rd Baron died the following year, in 1989.
 He was succeeded by his son Susanta Prasanna Sinha as the 4th Baron Sinha, though the latter did not file a formal claim to the peerage.
 The 4th Baron died young and without male issue three years later, upon which the direct male line failed.

 The 4th Baron was succeeded in the barony by his uncle Aninda Kumar Sinha as the 5th Baron Sinha, a retired sales manager and the younger son of the second baron.
 Prior to the death of the 4th Baron, however, it was thought that his uncle, the heir presumptive, had predeceased his nephew, possibly without heirs.
 Desiring to keep his new status a secret, the new Lord Sinha did not register his claim with the British authorities.
 In 1996, the 4th Baron's sister, Anjana Lahiri notified the British press that her uncle was still alive and resident in the UK.
 He was duly recognized as the 5th Baron Sinha, but continued to refuse his claim to the peerage.

 On the death of the 5th Baron in 1999, the rights to the title passed to his elder son Arup Kumar Sinha, de jure the present 6th Baron Sinha.
 The said Arup Kumar Sinha is a British citizen and was brought up in Britain.
 He inherited the right to sit in the House of Lords on 18 January 1999, but lost it on 11 November 1999 as a result of the House of Lords Act 1999.
 He however does not appear on the Roll of the Peerage; as a result, he may not use the title in an official capacity until he registers with the College of Arms and provides the necessary documentation to be listed on the roll.
 The 6th Baron Sinha continues to claim the title as of 2015.

-As of 2005, the 6th Baron Sinha was working as a travel agent.
+As of 2005, he was working as a travel agent.